25/08/2021 - 22/09/2021 / Week 1 - Week 5

 Centered

-- imposes symmetry upon the text, assigning equal value and weight to both ends of any line
+- imposes symmetry upon the text, assigning equal value and weight to both

 - should be used sparingly